archer-yang-lab/envlp/README.txt

 ____________

 You can place the envlp directory anywhere.
-To install the toolbox, direct your MATLAB working directory to the folder ``envlp'', and type install_envlp If the users agree with our license statements, the installation is completed, and all the utilities of the toolbox are added to the MATLAB path.
+To install the toolbox, direct your MATLAB working directory to the folder `envlp/`, and type install_envlp If the users agree with our license statements, the installation is completed, and all the utilities of the toolbox are added to the MATLAB path.